FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Ohler, Oehler, Öler, Öhler, Oiler, Ohlenschlager, Ohleyer, Ohligschlager, Ohlschlager, Öhlschläger, Öhlenschläger, Oelenschlaeger and many more.

 This web page shows only a small excerpt of our Ohler research.
 Another 75 words (5 lines of text) covering the years 1380, 1777, and 1852 are included under the topic Early Ohler History in all our PDF Extended History products and printed products wherever possible.

 Another 24 words (2 lines of text) are included under the topic Early Ohler Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Ohler Settlers in the United States in the 18th Century
+Ohler Settlers in United States in the 18th Century

 Ohler Settlers in United States in the 19th Century

 The Ohler Family Crest was acquired from the Houseofnames.com archives.
 The Ohler Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.